watir/watirbook/main/tools.md

 ##  Command-line interface (CLI)

-You will spend a lot of time using Command-line interface (CLI).
-It is just another application.
-It is already installed in your operating system, whether you are using Windows, Mac or Linux.
+Command-line interface (CLI) is just another application.
+It is already installed, whether you are using Windows, Mac or Linux.
 CLI looks similar and behaves similarly on Mac and Linux, and it it slightly different on Windows.

 ### Windows